The Lover in Me (album)

 The Lover in Me is the ninth studio album by the Scottish singer Sheena Easton.
-It was released in November 1988 and was her debut for MCA.
+It was released in November 1988, was her debut for MCA and spawned five singles – the title track, "Days Like This", "101", "No Deposit, No Return" and "Follow My Rainbow".
+In 2006, Cherry Red Records (UK) re-released The Lover in Me, (Expanded Edition) remastered and with added bonus tracks.
+On May 27, 2016, the album was officially released in the US for digital download on iTunes.

+Background

 The album has a more Urban/R&B sound than Easton's previous recordings due to the production by well-known acts such as L.A.
 Reid, Babyface and John "Jellybean" Benitez.
 The album's title track became a major hit, reaching number 2 on the US Billboard Hot 100 and number 15 on the UK Singles Chart.
 The album reached number 44 on the US Billboard 200 and number 30 on the UK Albums Chart, and was certified Gold by the RIAA.
 It is one of Easton's best selling albums to date and returned her to the US and UK charts.
 Significantly, in the UK it was her first charting album for over five years, with the lead single becoming her first top 20 hit in nearly eight years.

-In 2006, Cherry Red Records (UK) re-released The Lover in Me, (Expanded Edition) remastered and with added bonus tracks.
-On May 27, 2016, the album was officially released in the US for digital download on iTunes.

-Single releases
+Promotion

 The album's title track was the first single from the album to be released, reaching number 2 on the US Billboard Hot 100, number 5 on Billboard's Hot Black Singles chart, and number 15 on the UK Singles Chart.
 Other singles from the album include "Days Like This" (No. 35 on the US R&B chart, UK No. 43) and "101" (UK No. 54, US Dance No. 2).
 "101" was written for Easton by Prince under the pseudonym Joey Coco (as was album track "(Cool Love").
 One last single was released in the US; "No Deposit, No Return", but failed to chart.

 "Follow My Rainbow" made number 14 on the Dutch Single Top 100 and the top 40 in the Flanders region of Belgium.
 It is featured in an episode ("Deliver Us from Evil") of Miami Vice in which Easton's character (Caitlin Davies-Crockett) is singing the song minutes before her character is eliminated.